aragon/aragon-wiki/docs/dev/bug_bounty.md

 In scope for the bug bounty are all the smart contract components of the Aragon client.
 They can be found on three main repositories:

 !!! abstract "**aragonOS 4** ([https://github.com/aragon/aragonOS@4.0.0](https://github.com/aragon/aragonOS/tree/v4.0.0) and [future patch versions](https://github.com/aragon/aragonOS/releases))"
-    Smart contract framework and core of the system.
+    Smart contract framework and the core of the system.

     - Solidity code under the `contracts` directory:
         - Excluding `contracts/lib/ens` contracts